kaustubhduse/SportSync/README.md

 - **auction-service**: Conducts live player/team auctions using Socket.IO.
 - **live-score-service**: Provides real-time match scores and updates.
 - **payment-service**: Processes payments via Stripe.
+- **rag-agent-service**: Provides Q&A related to all the data stored in databases using RAG

 ---